-• High Option
+High Option

 - Extensive provider network. - No requirement to choose a single doctor as your primary physician. - No referral needed to see a specialist.
-However, you might need prior plan approval for certain services. - Generic drugs: \$10 copay at a retail pharmacy; \$20 for non-Medicare mail order; \$15 for Medicare at the mail order pharmacy. - Urgent Care copay of \$35 when you use an in-network facility. - Within the provider network, 90% coverage for room and board and for other hospital charges after the \$100 per admission copay.
+However, you might need preauthorization for certain services. - Generic drugs: \$10 copay at a retail pharmacy; \$20 for non-Medicare mail order; \$15 for Medicare at the mail order pharmacy. - Urgent Care copay of \$35 when you use an in-network facility. - Within the provider network, 90% coverage for room and board and for other hospital charges after the \$100 per admission copay.
 Precertification is required. - Freedom to choose any doctor with extra savings when you see a preferred provider.

-• Standard Option
+Standard Option

 - Affordable premiums. - Low \$15 copay for office visits to any primary care physician including family or general practitioners, pediatricians, OB/GYN and medical internists. - Urgent Care copay of \$35 when you use an in-network facility. - No requirement to choose a single doctor as your primary physician. - No referral needed to see a specialist.
-However, you might need prior plan approval for certain services. - Generic drugs: \$10 copay at a retail pharmacy; \$20 at the mail order pharmacy. - Freedom to choose any doctor with extra savings when you see a preferred provider.
+However, you might need preauthorization for certain services. - Generic drugs: \$10 copay at a retail pharmacy; \$20 at the mail order pharmacy. - Freedom to choose any doctor with extra savings when you see a preferred provider.

 Section 5(a).
-Medical services and supplies provided by physicians and other health care professionals
+Medical Services and Supplies Provided by Physicians and Other Health Care Professionals